 Would you be willing to take a challenge?
 Ask all of your key leaders to choose three people in the church to ask this simple question to: Why do you stay here at our church?
 Give them permission to speak freely and record the answers.

 Meet as a leadership team and evaluate those answers alongside the mission, vision and values of your church, as well as Jesus’ mandate to go into all the world and make disciples.
 Then, take some time to pray, and then act upon what you have heard.

 The scale may have been discouraging, but it also helped me to realize that in order for me to lose weight, I need both exercise and healthy eating habits.
 Similarly, assessing with this simple question can provide you with a first step in evaluating the health of your church.
 That insight can help you take measures to become healthier and more missional.

-The Foursquare Church has three core missional objectives to guide our collective missional focus and develop a healthy culture in our churches.
-These include: (1) leadership formation; (2) church and congregation multiplication; and (3) church health and transformation.
-Learn more about Foursquare’s missional objectives.
+The Foursquare Church has three core Missional Objectives to guide our collective missional focus and develop a healthy culture in our churches.
+These include: (1) leadership development; (2) church and congregation multiplication; and (3) church health and transformation.
+Learn more about Foursquare’s Missional Objectives.